 By KBB.com Editors

-The 2010 Impreza is a great choice for those looking for a reliable and capable compact car.
+The 2011 Impreza is a great choice for those looking for a reliable and capable compact car.
 The all-wheel-drive drivetrain provides secure handling in nearly all road and weather conditions, potentially a must-have for those living in less temperate climates.
-The turbocharged engine found in the Impreza 2.5GT offers plenty of passing power and fun.

 If price and fuel economy trounce all-wheel-drive stability and control, you'll probably want to look at the Honda Civic, Mazda MAZDA3, Nissan Versa or Volkswagen Golf TDI.
 Like the Impreza, the Suzuki SX4 also offers all-wheel drive plus a lot more features for less money.

-Driving Impressions The 2010 Impreza 2.5GT trim offers ample fun from its gutsy turbo engine, and encourages frequent dips into the throttle.
-The rougher engine of the 2.5i doesn't do the fairly...heavy Impreza any favors, however, and is partly responsible for its slow acceleration.
-While the GTs sport-tuned suspension does make for a more than capable ride through corners, neither trim offers the precision and feedback found in much of the competition, including the faithful and simple Honda Civic.
+Driving Impressions The 2011 Impreza's 2.5-liter engine is a bit rough around the edges and doesn't do the fairly heavy Impreza any favors when it comes to rapid acceleration.
+It does, however,...manage to deliver fairly good fuel economy and good low-end torque.
+The Impreza's suspension is bit on the soft side, and offers none of the precision and feedback found in much of the competition, including the faithful and simple Honda Civic or the sporty MAZDA3.
 The steering is a touch too light for back-road blasts, limiting communication with the pavement, although the car remains stable and composed under nearly all day-to-day driving conditions.
 Inside, the dash layout is logical, and all buttons and knobs are well placed for quick reference.
 The seats are comfortable but lack the side support we'd like for fast curves.

 For many, all-wheel drive is a must to make it through the wet seasons, snowy winters or just loose rural terrain.
 Even on dry pavement, this feature offers additional grip around curves and an added sense of security.

 Where the first generation Impreza had a quirky but lovable look, the newest version seems a bit cliche.
-With more than a passing resemblance to the first generation Mazda MAZDA3, the 2010 Impreza 2.5i wagon is now dangerously close to lacking identity.
-The Outback Sport and GT trims spice things up considerably, with larger wheels and more body cladding to banish the bland; oddly, Subaru has opted not to offer the Impreza's navigation system on the Outback Sport.
+With more than a passing resemblance to the first generation Mazda MAZDA3, the 2011 Impreza 2.5i wagon is now dangerously close to lacking identity.
+The Outback Sport trim spices things up considerably, with larger wheels, two-tone paint and more body cladding to banish the bland.
 On the plus side, the Impreza's all-wheel drive offers year-round security and many trims offer such useful winter necessities as heated side mirrors and windshield wiper de-icer.
+However, unlike the Forester and Outback, the Impreza Outback Sport does not ride much higher than the standard Impreza, limiting its ability to go off-road or through deep snow.

-The laundry list of standard equipment for this car is, for the most part, par for the course in 2010 vehicles.
+The laundry list of standard equipment for this car is, for the most part, par for the course in 2011 vehicles.
 Of note is standard Symmetrical All-Wheel Drive, a feature not found in most of the competition, even optionally.
-Other standard features include an AM/FM stereo with single CD, cruise control and remote keyless entry.
-The 2.5i Premium adds 16-inch alloy wheels, a power sunroof, 10 speaker audio with six-disc CD/MP3 changer and a leather-wrapped steering wheel with audio controls.
-The Outback Sport adds 17-inch wheels, heated seats and exterior body cladding, while the 2.5GT gains 17-inch sport wheels, tilt/telescoping steering wheel, automatic climate control and a power moonroof.
+Other standard features include an AM/FM/ stereo with single CD, cruise control and remote keyless entry.
+The 2.5i Premium adds 16-inch alloy wheels, a power sunroof, AM/FM stereo with single CD, six speakers, Bluetooth, iPod connectivity and USB and 3.5mm auxiliary audio input jacks, and a leather-wrapped steering wheel with audio controls.
+The Outback Sport SE adds 17-inch wheels, heated seats, navigation, roof racks, two-tone paint and power moonroof.
 All Imprezas include front side- and front and rear side-impact airbags, Incline Start Assist (manual transmission), traction and stability control and four-wheel anti-lock disc brakes.

 The 2.5i Premium offers the Special Edition Package that adds a power moonroof, fog lamps and the All Weather Package featuring heated seats, side mirrors and windshield wiper de-icer.
-Premium models with automatic transmission can be outfitted with Subaru's navigation unit, while all models can be fitted with the Satellite Radio or iPod integration unit.
-Most options are bundled into dealer installed accessories and include items such as a stereo upgrade (tweeters and a powered subwoofer), additional cup holders, an iPod tray and various cargo and roof rack attachments.
+Premium models can be outfitted with Subaru's navigation unit and a rear backup camera.
+Most options are bundled into dealer installed accessories and include items such as a stereo upgrade (tweeters and a powered subwoofer), additional cup holders, remote start, all-weather floor mats an iPod tray and various cargo and roof rack attachments.

 Subaru's Impreza has featured a segment defying flat-4 engine since its inception.
-While still a four-cylinder, the engine gets ample power and substantial torque from its larger-than-average 2.5-liter displacement (and the sprightly 2.5GT gets some additional help in the form of turbocharging).
-Now equipped with electronic throttle control and i-Active, Subaru's version of variable valve timing, the Impreza engine has done a decent job staying current, although only the 2.5GT's engine features dual overhead cams.
+While still a four-cylinder, the engine gets ample power and substantial torque from its larger-than-average 2.5-liter displacement.
+Now equipped with electronic throttle control and i-Active, Subaru's version of variable valve timing, the Impreza engine has done a decent job staying current.
 The power is sent to all four wheels via Subaru's Symmetrical All-Wheel Drive system, which limits the power being sent to wheels with little or no traction and redirects it to those that need it the most.

 170 horsepower @ 6000 rpm